PostHog/posthog/README.md

     Scheduled tasks are controlled with [Redlock](https://redis.io/topics/distlock) (redis-based distributed lock), and run on only one plugin server instance in the entire cluster.

-6. `jobQueueConsumer`: The internal job queue consumer.
+6. `jobQueueConsumer` – The internal job queue consumer.
 This enables retries, scheduling jobs in the future (once) (Note: this is the difference between `scheduleControl` and this internal `jobQueue`).
 While `scheduleControl` is triggered via `runEveryMinute`, `runEveryHour` tasks, the `jobQueueConsumer` deals with `meta.jobs.doX(event).runAt(new Date())`.
-   The job queue consumer is also controlled with [Redlock](https://redis.io/topics/distlock), and runs on only one plugin server instance in the entire cluster.

     Jobs are enqueued by `job-queue-manager.ts`, which is backed by Postgres-based [Graphile-worker](https://github.com/graphile/worker) (`graphile-queue.ts`).

-7. `queue`: Event ingestion queue.
+7. `queue` – Event ingestion queue.
 This is a Celery (backed by Redis) or Kafka queue, depending on the setup (EE/Cloud is Kafka due to high volume).
 These are consumed by the `queue` above, and sent off to the Piscina workers (`src/main/ingestion-queues/queue.ts -> ingestEvent`).
 Since all of the actual ingestion happens inside worker threads, you'll find the specific ingestion code there (`src/worker/ingestion/ingest-event.ts`).
 There the data is saved into Postgres (and ClickHouse via Kafka on EE/Cloud).

     It's also a good idea to see the producer side of this ingestion queue, which comes from `Posthog/posthog/api/capture.py`.
-The plugin server gets `posthog.tasks.process_event.process_event_with_plugins` via Celery from there, in the Postgres pipeline.
+The plugin server gets the `process_event_with_plugins` Celery task from there, in the Postgres pipeline.
+The ClickHouse via Kafka pipeline gets the data by way of Kafka topic `events_plugin_ingestion`.

+8. `mmdbServer` – TCP server, which works as an interface between the GeoIP MMDB data reader located in main thread memory and plugins ran in worker threads of the same plugin server instance.
+This way the GeoIP reader is only loaded in one thread and can be used in all.
+Additionally this mechanism ensures that `mmdbServer` is ready before ingestion is started (database downloaded from [http-mmdb](https://github.com/PostHog/http-mmdb) and read), and keeps the database up to date in the background.

 ### Worker threads